 Kesha doesn’t deserve this treatment.
 She doesn’t deserve to be barred from making music because of her predator’s manipulation.
 She doesn’t deserve to be attacked for standing in the light of her truth.
 She doesn’t deserve the same type of backlash so many survivors of sexual assault have experienced before her.
 She doesn't deserve any of this because no one does.
 We need to do better by Kesha because we need to do better by all survivors.

-More articles in WMC FBomb by Category: Feminism, Media, Violence against women
+More articles by Category: Feminism, Media, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, News, Rape, Sexualized violence, Social media, Music
+More articles by Tag: Activism and advocacy, News, Rape, Sexualized violence, Social media, Music